Meeting the 24 Hour Requirement

 PCSS offers the entire 24 hours of training at no cost.
 All DATA 2000 organizations, including the American Academy of Addiction Psychiatry (AAAP), American Society for Addiction Medicine (ASAM), American Psychiatric Association, and American Osteopathic Academy of Addiction Medicine can provide this training as well (some fees may apply).

-No, if you have taken the 8 hours of MAT waiver training and received your certificate of completion from a DATA 2000 organization (listed above), even if it was prior to the passage of CARA, you only need a copy of your certificate of completion.
-You can use this certificate when applying to the Substance Abuse and Mental Health Services Administration (SAMHSA) for a waiver.
+No. If you have completed the 8 hour MAT waiver course and received your certificate of completion from a DATA 2000 organization (listed above), even if it was prior to the passage of CARA, you can use this certificate when applying to the Substance Abuse and Mental Health Services Administration (SAMHSA) for a waiver.
 Apply here ›

 To accommodate larger groups, healthcare organizations may also request a training through the PCSS program.
 Contact PCSS for more information.

 Yes.
-You can complete the 8 hour training provided by one of the DATA 2000 organizations listed above, then complete the 16 hour training by a different organization.
-However, you must complete all 16 hours of the 16 hour training with the same organization.
+You can complete the 8 hour MAT waiver training provided by one of the DATA 2000 organizations (AAAP, ASAM, APA, and AOAAM), then complete the 16 hour trainingfrom a different organization.
+However, you must complete all of the 16 hours of training with the same organization.

-No. All 16 hours must be provided by the same organization.
-For example, all 16 hours must be taken with PCSS.
+No. All 16 hours must be completed by the same organization.

-PAs may take the required 16 hours of additional training through PCSS at no cost or through several other organizations listed in CARA, including AAAP, ASAM, APA, and AOAAM, the American Association of Nurse Practitioners, and American Nurses Credentialing Center (fees may apply).
+Nurses may take the required 16 hours of additional training through PCSS at no cost or through several other organizations which were listed in CARA Act, including AAAP, ASAM, APA, and AOAAM, the American Association of Nurse Practitioners, and American Nurses Credentialing Center (fees may apply).

 Once you have completed the 24 hours of coursework required you will need to submit the following to SAMHSA to apply for the waiver